-If you’re working on poverty issues in Wales and want to better engage others in campaigning for change, this event is for you.
+If you’re working on poverty issues in Wales and want to better engage others in campaigning for change, this event was for you.

 Using our voices to build a movement for change.